The Joy of Succot

 Rabbi Eliezer Miller describes the unique inner joy that comes with this month.

-Mrs. Shira Smiles explores the message of the month of Av.
+In this class (shiur) Mrs. Shira Smiles discusses the underlying message of the 3 weeks.